Higher Grounds Public Private Partnership P3 Impact Award Finalist

 (Pictured above: Training local technicians to provide prosthetics creates a sustainable way to address the tremendous need in eastern Congo and provides meaningful job opportunities.)

-Just over a year ago, Higher Grounds Coffee joined forces with the U.S. Department of State, Eastern Congo Initiative, and the Polus Center for Social and Economic Development to form The Lake Kivu Coffee Alliance, cultivating the Democratic Republic of Congo’s re-emerging coffee industry and providing support and rehabilitation for victims of war in that region.
-Earlier this year, LKCA was highlighted at the opening of Global Partnership Week in D.C., and the U.S. State Department’s Global Partnerships Office named us the “Partnership to Watch” for 2018.
+In 2017, Higher Grounds Coffee joined forces with the U.S. Department of State, Eastern Congo Initiative, and the Polus Center for Social and Economic Development to form The Lake Kivu Coffee Alliance, cultivating the Democratic Republic of Congo’s re-emerging coffee industry and providing support and rehabilitation for victims of war in that region.
+In 2018, LKCA was highlighted at the opening of Global Partnership Week in D.C., and the U.S. State Department’s Global Partnerships Office named us the “Partnership to Watch” for 2018.

-Now LKCA has been recognized as “one of the exemplary public-private partnerships (P3s) that provide solutions to pressing issues in areas facing humanity” and named one of 5 finalists for the 2018 P3 Impact Award, which will be announced at the upcoming Concordia Annual Summit in New York City, September 24-25.
+LKCA was recognized as “one of the exemplary public-private partnerships (P3s) that provide solutions to pressing issues in areas facing humanity” and named one of 5 finalists for the 2018 P3 Impact Award, announced at the Concordia Annual Summit in New York City, September 24-25.

-This Friday, August 24, from 2-3 PM, representatives from LKCA will host a live Twitter chat to talk about the project and the impact it is already having on communities in the DRC.
+On Friday, August 24, representatives from LKCA hosted a live Twitter chat to talk about the project and the impact it is already having on communities in the DRC.
 Follow @highergroundstc, @GPatState, @IBiS_Darden, @ConcordiaSummit, and #P3Impact on Twitter for updates.

 LEARN MORE about the sponsor of this award and our partner organizations: